yash-gupta-cyber/web-security-notes-/README.md

 This repository contains my personal notes while learning web application security fundamentals.

-The content focuses on understanding concepts rather than exploitation.
+The focus is on understanding core concepts and security principles rather than exploitation techniques.